alekslt/DSPPlugins_ALT/MineralExhaustionNotifier/README.md

 ### MineralExhaustionNotified v0.4

+* v0.4.1 - Fixes a nullpointer exception when starting a new game.

 * Fixed the issue where vein type was none for completely exhausted veins.
 * Added textures for the resources/veins and for the menu button.
 * Calculate estimated time until exhaustion for the veins.

 ## Verified working with game versions